January 23, 2017

 The Whirlpool Global HQ is composed of three buildings totaling 282,350 square feet.
 There is a 4-story North wing constructed in 1955, a 3-story South wing constructed in 1972, and a 2-story East wing constructed in 1982-83.
 All three wings have steel structures, the north is structurally independent, and the South and East Wings are connected structurally.
 All three wings have stone or masonry cladding and reflective glazing.

-The North Wing includes the Boardroom as well as the offices of the CEO and the Senior Leadership Team.
-In 2013, Epstein renovated the interior and added 1,800 sf of new space for a Boardroom and new Executive offices.
-The existing building had ceilings as low at 7’-10”, after the renovation the minimum ceiling height in the open office space is 9’-0”.
-This was particularly challenging due to the 10’-0” floor to floor heights on level 2 and 3.
+The North Wing, which achieved LEED-NC Silver certification, includes the Boardroom as well as the offices of the CEO and the Senior Leadership Team.
+In 2013, Epstein renovated the interior with Interior Architects and added 1,800 sf of new space for a Boardroom and new Executive offices.
+The existing building had ceilings as low at 7-10, after the renovation the minimum ceiling height in the open office space is 9-0.
+This was particularly challenging due to the 10-0 floor to floor heights on levels 2 and 3.
 A new central stair was added to bring natural light into the center of the building and facilitate better communication between departments.
-Conferencing was significantly expanded and collaboration zones were added to implement the workplace improvements that were successful at the Riverview Campus.
-Epstein designed all new MEP systems supported by a central plant.
+Conferencing was significantly expanded and collaboration zones were added to implement the workplace improvements that were successful at Whirlpools Benton Harbor Riverview Campus, a new three phased 250,000 sf office development that will be completed later this year.
+(A project that Epstein served as the architect of record, MEP/FP engineer, structural engineer and LEED consultant.)
+In addition, Epstein also designed all new MEP systems for the North Wing, systems that were supported by a central plant.